crcn/celeri/README.md

 - Tree View
 - help menu api
 - Error handling (display of command not found)
-- Add transports instead of depending on terminal
+- Add transports instead of depending on native stdout
     - Ability to use online

 ## Usage: